 Saranda is one of the most popular summer tourist destinations in Albania.
 The great construction expansion that has taken over this city is immediately noticeable, along with many new buildings and hotels.
-This expansion has been inspired by the growing number of tourists and, from a distance it is slowly starting to resemble the famous Monaco.
-We wake up in the morning with fresh sea air and a wonderful view, after the morning coffee and breakfast, we leave Saranda and head towards Butrint, one of the most important archaeological sites in Albania.
+This expansion has been inspired by the growing number of tourists and from a distance it is slowly starting to resemble the famous Monaco.
+Wake up in the morning with fresh sea air and a wonderful view, after morning coffee and breakfast, we leave Saranda and head towards Butrint, one of the most important archaeological sites in Albania.
 Butrint is under the protection of UNESCO and is only 10 km away from the border with Greece.
-Due to the beautiful nature that Butrint is being surrounded by, it is being declared as a national park.
+Due to the beautiful nature that Butrint is being surrounded by, it is declared as a national park.
 The ride itself in the archaeological site represents a real pleasure, due to the beautiful views of the miracles that nature created in this national park.
 From Butrint, we head to the coast.
 A lot of oranges and olive trees indicate the proximity of the sea and the Mediterranean climate.

 po - Yes

 Si je? - How are you

 Ditën e mirë - Have a nice day